crGowen/AliensOutThere/README.md

 Left click and drag - rotate view

-Scrollwheel - zoom in or out (does the same thing as W / S but scroll wheel has better control)
+Scroll wheel - zoom in or out (does the same thing as W / S but scroll wheel has better control)

 , / . - increase / decrease time warp